Kodiak Area Marine Science Symposium 2021

 - Mike Litzow, NOAA Fisheries, Alaska Fisheries Science Center, Kodiak

-- Jo Ellen Lottsfeldt, Resident and MS student through Miami University, Kodiak-Anchorage
+- Jo Ellen Lottsfeldt, Resident and MA student through Miami University, Kodiak-Anchorage

 - Molly Odell, Alutiiq Museum, Kodiak